Mallen-git/Arma3-Campaign-Persistence/README.md

 ## USAGE

-To start place down a "Campaign Manager" Module, then fill in the Campaign key to be used across missions, from then on all systems will be online
+To start, open the "MACP Campaign Manager" Tool, create a new campaign with a custom key, edit the default kit to be something you like, then place a "MACP - Campaign Manager" module, and finally in its attributes select the campaign you just created!

 ## FEATURES

 MACP includes the following features currently:

-- Automatic kit saving which persists between missions and gracfully handles mission ending, client crashes, and even server crashes!
+- Automatic kit saving which persists between missions and gracefully handles mission ending, client crashes, and even server crashes!
-- Customisable default kit for new players and players respawning
+- Customizable default kit for new players and players re-spawning
 - Personal private vault for each person to store loot without risking it in battle
 - Kit snapshots on death and disconnect allowing rollbacks in case someone got Arma'd
+- Comprehensive campaign management tool allowing easy and intuitive management of campaigns

 With planned features such as:

 - Admin Tools
 	- Live access to player vaults
-	- Player Kit rollback and snapshot inspection
+	- Live player Kit rollback
-	- Offline Kit and Vault Management
+	- Offline Vault Management
-- Restriction areas for personal vaults
-- Comprehensive campaign data management system
 - CBA settings for customisation
 - Shared campaign vault
 - Money tracking